Check Your Eligibility

 Critical

-A rare and aggressive cancer affecting the lining of lungs, abdomen, or heart
+An incredibly rare and aggressive cancer affecting the protective lining of the lungs, abdomen, or heart.

 Lung Cancer